thiloklein/thiloklein.github.io/research/software.md

 #### Installation

+Get started by installing the [R software](https://www.r-project.org/) for statistical computing.

-To get the latest *stable version* from [CRAN](http://cran.at.r-project.org/web/packages/matchingMarkets/index.html):
+To get the latest *stable version* of the package from [CRAN](http://cran.at.r-project.org/web/packages/matchingMarkets/index.html):

 ```r
 install.packages("matchingMarkets")